 Close your eyes and imagine 1.700 symmetric hills all them side by side with same shape and size.
 Now picture them as if they were just a bunch of chocolate powder – yes, the same kind you mix with your milk.
 Incredible isn’t it?
 And it´s true!
 Unfortunately I couldn’t catch them in the right color since I went after/during the rain season, in October and November.
 But nevertheless the view is quite something, regardless of when you’re seeing it.

-In the heart of Bohol Island you go and check the Chocolate Hills.
+In the heart of Bohol Island, you go and check the Chocolate Hills.

 The Chocolate Hills are a area of around 50 square km and like I said, during the dry season the vegetation turns brown giving the chocolate effect.
 Please eat something before going there otherwise you’ll be craving for sweets the whole day.
 And by the “whole day” I really mean it, ok?
 In you want a cool view, go through the Chocolate Hills Adventure Park.

-The Chocolate Hills are definitely a site you have to go with your rental scooter.
+The Chocolate Hills are a site you have to go with your rental scooter.
 If you don’t want or can’t rent a scooter, there are daily bus tours going there, but you will just get a small taste of it.
-Another alternative is to make some friends on the hotel or hostel you’re at and share the costs of a private van.
+Another alternative is to make some friends in the hotel or hostel you’re at and share the costs of a private van.

 Another cool thing to do by scooter – or by shared van, is to check out the tarsier.
 Tarsiers are cute and tiny animals that spend all day sleeping on trees in this such unique nature that Bohol has.
 It is not easy to spot them in the wild so you gotta go to the Loboc Tarsier Conservation Center.
 It is one of the only places where you can see the tarsier in the nature, without a cage.

 And when you see the cute overload, your first impulse will to scream, hug, squeeze and play with them.
 But please don’t do it, ok?
-Never ever do that.
+Never do that.
 Or use flash photography.
 The tarsier is so delicate that even the stress of a flash can kill it of heart attack or make it commit suicide by hitting its head against objects.
 Don’t know how true this info is but it was everywhere in Bohol.

 The Tarsier is one of the smallest primates in the world.
 They are smaller than your hand probably.
 Something between 85 to 160 millimeters.
 And please, NEVER visit the Tarsiers kept in cages along Loboc river.
 Responsible tourism is a must!
-Those poor animals are kept illegally and most of the time they don’t survive for long.
+Those poor animals are kept illegally, and most of the time they don’t survive for long.

 Butterflies in your stomach

 This goes for everybody crazy about colors and new experiences.
 The Simply Butterflies Conservation Center is a butterfly sanctuary with over 300 different species.
-You can even let them land in your hand, if you’re lucky enough!
+You can even let them land in your hand if you’re lucky enough!
 It is magical!